-Thus since, we have fresh strawberries every season.
+Thus since we have fresh strawberries every season.
 My son loves to pick them, then washes and eats all by himself.
-But we just have too much, I mean you can’t just eat strawberries everyday, can you?
+But we just have too much, I mean you can’t just eat strawberries every day, can you?
 Oop maybe you could.
-Any how, we just left with so many ripe strawberries that I decide to simply turn them into compote, and thus storing in fridge for near future baking and/or breakfast.
+Anyhow, we just left with so many ripe strawberries that I decide to simply turn them into compote, and thus storing in the fridge for near future baking and/or breakfast.

 It’s very easy to make, just 15 minutes cook time and the result is just delicious and beautifully red fir for all topping/filling.
-Plus, they taste so much better than the canned or store bought, and I can control the sweetness level in them.
+Plus, they taste so much better than the canned or store-bought, and I can control the sweetness level in them.
 Oh, and you can add any juice in to tang them up, it doesn’t matter.
 As a matter of fact, the strawberries already have some juice in themselves.
-I just choose apple cider cause that’s what I usually have on hand and it already have some sweetness in their, so no added sugar for me.
+I just choose apple cider cause that’s what I usually have on hand and it already has some sweetness in there, so no added sugar for me.

 - 1 pint fresh strawberries

 - 1 tsp or sugar to taste optional

 - Wash the strawberries clean, remove stems, and kinda rub to remove all dirt.